ecoArcGaming/agc_prototypes/STARTER.md

 2. Abbas: I'd like to work on PCB Design, deep learning, and embedded systems.
 My favorite games are Street Fighter, Marvel Rivals, Smash Bros.

 3. Catherine: Not sure yet, but I'd like to gain experience with embedded development and working as part of a larger team (dividing tasks/source control, etc.).
 I lowkey don't play games =_=;

+4. Gladys: I want to work on FPGA (got some experience with my hardware class last semester but would like to do more), PCB design, and embedded systems.
+I don't really play games but sometimes play Minecraft with my younger brother back home :)